 I found out about Flask and Django.

 My first impression on Flask was positive.

-Simple framework for quick prototypes, but difficult for going full stack, as it didn’t provide any support for functionalities, that WordPress provided out of the box, such as user auth or basic templating system.
+A simple framework for quick prototypes, but difficult for going full-stack, as it didn’t provide any support for functionalities, that WordPress provided out of the box, such as user author basic templating system.

 Django offered much more.